-1. Thickness - The in-place compacted thickness for hot plant mix bituminous pavement shall not vary from the required design thickness by more than 1/4 inches less than the required design thickness and shall have no limitation on the greater thickness.

-2. Tolerances - The surface tolerance for pavement shall not be greater than 3/16 of an inch, as measured with a ten foot straight edge.
+- 1. Thickness The in-place compacted thickness for hot plant mix bituminous pavement shall not vary from the required design thickness by more than 1/4 inches less than the required design thickness and shall have no limitation on the greater thickness. - 2.
+Tolerances The surface tolerance for pavement shall not be greater than three sixteenths (3/16) inch, as measured with a ten (10) foot straight edge.
 If 10% or more of the final pavement surface fails to meet these tolerances, or requires repairs in the form of patching, the Developer shall be required to overlay the entire surface prior to final acceptance.